El Paso, TX

-With a second location now on the east side of El Paso, El Rincon de Cortez remains a favorite place to order Mexican steaks (in fact, I usually think of it as the place for Chihuahua style steaks).
-In the 1990’s I had the opportunity to visit the city of Chihuahua and go to one of the city’s most famous steak restaurants, so I have some point of reference for this type of cuisine.
+With a second location now on the east side of El Paso, El Rincon de Cortez remains a favorite place to order Mexican steaks (in fact, the steaks taste very much like one I had in the city of Chihuahua.
 I do not think El Rincon de Cortez uses cuts of meat that are quite as good as I experienced in Chihuahua, but they are good nonetheless, and El Rincon offers so many good items to go with the steaks that it is a very worthwhile experience.
 The menu at El Rincon has a wide variety of items so that it is not exclusively a steak house, but I think the steaks are what set it apart from most other restaurants.

 Chips and Salsa

 Chips and salsa are provided to each diner even before an order is made, and both are very good (but I think the salsa is particularly notable).

 Most of the most popular steaks at El Rincon de Cortez are rib-eyes with different Mexican style toppings.
 The Tampiqueña Steak is one of the best, with a tomato, pepper, onion, and Mexican style cheese topping that is hard to beat.
 The Guacamole that comes with it is the only aspect of the dinner that I think could use some help, but the rice and beans have been delicious.

 The Red Enchilada that came with the tampiqueña steak had a strong, earthy red chile flavor (as I have usually found it in northern Mexico), and was quite good.